Last Updated on June 26, 2022 by Laura Turner

 Listen to them.
 You may not have to follow all they have to say but just learning from their experience is worth it.
 They have gone through all the uncertainties you are currently facing.
 And at this point in time, it is necessary and comforting to know that so many others not only felt the same way but also ‘made it’ despite what they went through.
 It is important to learn from them.
 At the end of the day, make sure you have good relations with them from Day 1.
 It goes a long way.

 5. Practice being a safe doctor

 It isn’t just about having the best surgical hand or having a photographic memory.
-Sometimes, or rather most of the times, it is about saying no. No to a procedure you are unsure about even if you are afraid it will incur wrath from your supervisor or make you a laughing stock amongst your peers.
-It is about saying no to a question regarding patient history that you forgot to ask rather than giving the wrong information.
+Sometimes, or rather most of the times, it is about saying no. No to a procedure you are unsure about even if you are afraid it will incur wrath from your supervisor or make you a laughing stock amongst your is about saying no to a question regarding patient history that you forgot to ask rather than giving the wrong information.
 Other times, espescially if you are posted in the ER, patient safety means ruling out the worst possible diagnosis.
 Chest pain?
 Always get an ECG no matter how many times you have read in your text books that a lot of gastrointestinal conditions can present similarly.